 Before I break down the two types of grinders and make a few recommendations, I would like to talk about particle size and consistency .
 Particle size as It relates to coffee is how coarse or fine you grind your coffee.
 Based on your brewing method, you may want a larger particle size (for an immersion brewing technique like French Press brewing) or smaller particle size (Like for espresso).

 One of the most important elements with particle size is consistency.
 You want to have all the particles to be roughly the same size.
 You do not want some really big chunks and some fine powdery chunks in your grind.

-Despite some of the design flaws of a blade coffee grinder, a properly used blade grinder is still preferable to buying pre-ground coffee.
+Despite some of the design flaws of a blade coffee grinder, a properly used blade grinder is still preferable to buying pre-ground grocery store coffee.
 The inexpensive price point of a blade grinder as well as their smaller size make them a good candidate for someone who is just starting to learn about grinding their beans at home.

 If you are going to use a blade grinder, here are a few tips to maximize your results.

 - Try to time the amount of time you are grinding your coffee in a blade grinder.
 This will help to dial in a particle size.
 If you ground the coffee for 10 seconds and it was too fine, next time try 8 seconds.